PSA – QuickBooks Online Integration

 Exporting Invoices and Multi-Client Invoices

-PSA incorporates a comprehensive invoicing module that includes multi-currency processing and an extensive rate engine to generate fully functional invoices that are easily exported to the QuickBooks list of invoices.
+PSA incorporates a comprehensive invoicing module that includes multi-currency processing and an extensive rate engine to generate fully functional invoices that are easily exported to the QuickBooks Online list of invoices.

 2. Set Up the Segmentation: For further details refer to Mapping Objects Between PSA and QuickBook Online